zoghal/cakephp-entity/README.markdown

 ### Array access for Entity object

-Entity's property can be accessed using array syntax:
+Entity's property's can be accessed using array syntax:

     echo $post['title']; // == $post->title